geoloqi/geoloqi-simplegeo-import/README.md

 * [Console for place/nearby](https://developers.geoloqi.com/console?method=place/nearby)

 We have SDK libraries for [Ruby](https://github.com/geoloqi/geoloqi-ruby), [JavaScript](https://github.com/geoloqi/geoloqi-js), [Node.JS](https://github.com/geoloqi/geoloqi-node), [PHP](https://github.com/geoloqi/geoloqi-sdk-php), and more coming very, very soon.

+There is a lot of other stuff you can do with Geoloqi, such as geolocation triggers/callbacks and geo-messaging.
+[Visit our web site](https://geoloqi.com) to read more about us (and where we're going).

 ## Bugs
 Feel free to file any issues on Github, we will respond to them as soon as possible.
 If you need any features here we haven't provided, don't hesitate to contact us.